amanshinde/Vestora/NEXACHAIN_ARCHITECTURE.md

 The assessment does not define exact referral percentages.
 Therefore these values are assumptions and MUST be documented in README under `Assumptions`.

-Do not present assumed percentages as requirements supplied by NexaChain.
+Do not present assumed percentages as requirements supplied by Vestora.

 ---